John Ashbery, Celebrated And Experimental Poet Of The 20th Century, Dies At 90

 While his enigmatic poems confounded literary critics and peers, his experimental style reinvented literature for a generation of writers.

 Ashbery's first book puzzled admired poet W.H.
 Auden.
-As the Times notes, when Auden selected Ashbery as the Yale Younger Poets Prize winner for Some Trees (1956), Auden later "confessed that he had not understood a word of it."
+As the Times notes, when Auden selected Ashbery as the Yale Younger Poets Prize winner for Some Trees (1956), he later "confessed that he had not understood a word of it."
 Nevertheless, he said, Ashbery "was one of the writers who most formed my language as a poet."

 In fact, Ashbery joked to The Associated Press in 2008 that, were he to verbify his last name, it would mean "to confuse the hell out of people."